Mulshi Dam

-Mulshi is the name of a major dam on the Mula river in India.
+Mulshi is the name of a major dam on the Mula River in India.
 It is located in the Mulshi taluka administrative division of the Pune district of Maharashtra State.

-Water from the dam is used for irrigation as well as for producing electricity at the Bhira hydroelectric power plant, operated by Tata Power.
-The station operates six 25MW Pelton turbines established in 1927 and one 150MW Pumped Storage Unit.
-Water from this reservoir located in Krishna river basin is diverted to the Bhira power house for generating Hydro electricity.
+Water from the dam is used for irrigation as well as for generating electricity at the Bhira hydroelectric power plant, operated by Tata Power.
+The station operates six 25MW Pelton turbines installed in 1927 and one 150MW Pumped Storage Unit.
+Water from this reservoir located in the Krishna River basin is diverted to the Bhira power house for generating Hydro electricity.